To use any radio transmitting device in the UK, it will need to either be licensed, or have a specific licence

 ‘White space’ refers to frequencies that are allocated to a service, e.g. Digital Terrestrial Television, but are not being used locally, so can therefore be used by other radio services and applications.
 TV white space devices (WSDs) are radio equipment which can transmit in the digital terrestrial TV band (470-694 MHz) in accordance with powers and frequencies communicated by a white space database (WSDB).

 A WSD may be automatically configurable or manually configurable.
-An automatically configurable WSD must not allow a user to modify the settings of the device and may be operated without a licence, provided that it complies with the terms of the Licence Exemption Regulations for WSDs (The Wireless Telegraphy (White Space Devices)(Exemption) Regulations 2015 (as amended)).
+Under the TVWS framework an automatically configurable WSD was not permitted to allow a user to modify the settings of the device and could be operated without a licence, provided that it complied with the terms of the Licence Exemption Regulations for WSDs (The Wireless Telegraphy (White Space Devices)(Exemption) Regulations 2015 (as amended)).

-Devices that do not currently meet Ofcom’s requirements for licence exemption and which allow a user to modify the settings of the device, such as configuring the device location or the antenna gain in the device before operation, are known as manually configurable white space devices (MCWSDs).
-MCWSDs must not be operated without a Wireless Telegraphy licence granted by Ofcom under the Wireless Telegraphy Act.
+Devices that did not meet Ofcom’s requirements for licence exemption and which allowed a user to modify the settings of the device, such as configuring the device location or the antenna gain in the device before operation, were known as manually configurable white space devices (MCWSDs).
+MCWSDs were not permitted to be operated without a Wireless Telegraphy licence granted by Ofcom under the Wireless Telegraphy Act.

-Whether operating on a licence exempt basis or in accordance with a Wireless Telegraphy Licence, all devices must only operate in accordance with operational parameters provided by a WSDB which is operated by an organisation listed in Schedule 1 of the Wireless Telegraphy (White Space Devices) (Exemption) Regulations 2015 (as amended).
+Under the TVWS framework, whether operating on a licence exempt basis or in accordance with a Wireless Telegraphy Licence, all devices were authorised to only operate in accordance with operational parameters provided by a WSDB which was operated by an organisation listed in Schedule 1 of the Wireless Telegraphy (White Space Devices) (Exemption) Regulations 2015 (as amended).